Differential posets and restriction in critical groups: Critical groups and differential posets

 \begin{example} Let $\mf{S}$ be the tower of symmetric groups, and $Y=P(\mf{S})$ denote Young's lattice.
 Fix $i \geq 1$, then $w(U,D)=UD$ is a map $\Z^{Y_i} \to \Z^{Y_i}$ and $w(\Ind,\Res)$ is a map $R(\mf{S}_i) \to R(\mf{S}_i)$ sending $[W]\mapsto [\Ind^{\mf{S}_{i}}_{\mf{S}_{i-1}}\Res^{\mf{S}_i}_{\mf{S}_{i-1}} W]$.
 Thus $w(\Ind, \Res)[\mathbbm{1}_{\mf{S}_i}]=[\Ind_{\mf{S}_{i-1}}^{\mf{S}_i}\mathbbm{1}_{\mf{S}_{i-1}}]$ is the class of the permutation representation of $\mf{S}_i$.
 If we identify $\Z^{Y_i}$ with $R(\mf{S}_i)$ via the differential tower of group structure, then one can check that $w(\Ind, \Res)[\mathbbm{1}_{\mf{S}_i}]\cdot (-)$ and $w(U,D)$ in fact agree as linear maps.
 This fact will be explained below. \end{example}

-The following basic fact follows from (\cite{O}, Appendix, Theorem A). \begin{lemma} Let $G$ be a finite group, and let $H \subset G$ be a subgroup. \begin{itemize} \item[a.]
+The following basic facts follow from (\cite{O}, Appendix, Theorem A). \begin{lemma} Let $G$ be a finite group, and let $H \subset G$ be a subgroup. \begin{itemize} \item[a.]
 The operator $\Ind \Res$ on $R(G)$ has a complete system of orthogonal eigenvectors given by

 as $g$ ranges through a set of conjugacy class representatives of $G$. \item[b.]
 The associated eigenvalue equation is